jadf9010/SSH-key-connecting-bitbucket/README.md

 Add the private key to that system.
 For Bitbucket in MacOs:
   -
   Open the Terminal:
+> ssh-add -K ~/.ssh/[your-private-key]
 > ssh-add -K ~/.ssh/id_rsa

+Configure SSH to always use the keychain
+-
+In the section Troubleshooting below It was solved

 DONE.
 -